Fiat Chrysler heads for Wall Street, schooled by struggling sister truckmaker

 However, FCA must first solve a conundrum: it needs U.S. investors to trade the stock in order to create enough liquidity to make it a usable asset - but the investors won't come until it can offer a stock with high trading volumes.

-And last year's Wall Street listing of sister company CNH Industrial (CNHI.N) (CNHI.MI) provides little encouragement.
+And last year's Wall Street listing of sister company CNH Industrial provides little encouragement.

 Eight months on, only around 100,000 shares in the truck and tractor maker - created by tying up Italy's Fiat Industrial with U.S. holding company CNH Global - are traded on average daily in New York.
 30-day average trading volumes of its Milan secondary listing are 30 times higher, Thomson Reuters data show.